Un principe d'Ax-Kochen-Ershov imaginaire

 We start with a well known lemma.
 We include a proof for convenience.

-\begin{lemma} Let $D$ and $C$ be stably embedded (ind-)definable sets in $D\cup C$, such that $D\perp C$. \begin{enumerate} \item Assume that both $D$ and $C$ (considered with the full induced structures) weakly eliminate imaginaries.
+\begin{lemma} Let $D$ and $C$ be stably embedded (ind-)definable sets in $D\cup C$, such that $D\perp C$ (i.e., $D$ and $C$ are orthogonal). \begin{enumerate} \item Assume that both $D$ and $C$ (considered with the full induced structures) weakly eliminate imaginaries.
 Then $D\cup C$ weakly eliminates imaginaries. \item Assume that both $D$ and $C$ eliminate imaginaries and that in $C$ one has $\dcl=\acl$.
 Then $D\cup C$ eliminates imaginaries. \end{enumerate} \end{lemma}

 \begin{proof} (1) Let $X\subseteq D^m\times C^n$ be a definable subset.
 Since $D\perp C$, the

 equivalence relation $\sim$ on $C^n$, given by $c\sim c':\Leftrightarrow X_c=X_{c'}$, has finitely many equivalence classes $Z_1=c_1/\sim, \ldots, Z_k=c_k/\sim$.
 As $\sim$ is $\code{X}$-definable and $C$ is stably embedded, the $Z_i$ are all $\eq{C}(\acleq(\code{X}))$- definable.